plotly/plotly.py/doc/python/performance.md

 *New in Plotly.py version 6*

-Improve the performance of generating Plotly figures that use a large number of data points by using NumPy arrays and other objects that Plotly can convert to NumPy arrays, such as Pandas and Polars Series.
+You can improve the performance of generating Plotly figures that use a large number of data points by using NumPy arrays and other objects that Plotly can convert to NumPy arrays, such as Pandas and Polars Series.

 Plotly.py uses Plotly.js for rendering, which supports typed arrays.
 In Plotly.py, NumPy array and NumPy-convertible arrays are base64 encoded before being passed to Plotly.js for rendering.